Protocol

 • How to check for errors in the data.

 Likely the most important protocol is TCP/IP (transmission control protocol/Internet protocol) which is used to govern the communications of every computer connected to the Internet.
-HTTP (Hypertext Transfer Protocol), used to transmit data over the world wide web (Internet), is "carried" by TCP/IP.
-Below is a list of the various protocols currently listed in the Computer Hope dictionary.
+HTTP (Hypertext Transfer Protocol), used to transmit data over the World Wide Web (Internet), is "carried" by TCP/IP.
+Below are various protocols currently listed in the Computer Hope dictionary.

 A | B | C | D | E | F | G | H | I | J | K | L | M